timg4/NLP-Group-23/README.md

 ### Main Approach: RuleChef

-Our main focus was on RuleChef, an approach that uses LLMs to learn explicit extraction rules iteratively.
+Our main focus was on RuleChef ([KRLabsOrg/rulechef](https://github.com/KRLabsOrg/rulechef)), an approach that uses LLMs to learn explicit extraction rules iteratively.
 The idea is quite nice: train on gold examples, let the LLM synthesize rules, evaluate on false positives/negatives, and refine the rules until you have an interpretable ruleset.

 However, even after spending a lot of time tuning the task descriptions and feedback loops, we could not get RuleChef to perform well on our data.
 The main problems were:
 - Refinement often overgeneralized